-Once the lobster meat is defrosted cut into small bite-sized pieces.
-Add some oil in a frying pan and quickly sautee the lobster meat until cooked through.
+Once the lobster meat is defrosted cut it into small bite-sized pieces.
+Add some oil to a frying pan and quickly sautee the lobster meat until cooked through.

 Once reduced, strain the cream through a fine-mesh sieve into a medium bowl.
 Press the solids with a large spoon to get all the liquid out and discard solids.